Hardwell: 2017

-Spring 2017: Reformation of the label and UMF performance
+Early 2017: Reformation of the label and UMF performance

 On 2 January 2017, Hardwell released the song "Break the House Down", which was produced together with Kill The Buzz in December 2015.
 This was the first publication in the new Revealed design.
 For his 29th birthday on 7 January 2017, Hardwell released "Party till the Daylight" as a birthday gift for free, which marks his entry into bass house.
 He also announced that the 300th episode of his "Hardwell-on-Air" on 20 January 2017 would be a special episode.
 Guest appearances were done by Blasterjaxx, Wiwek, Jay Hardway, Don Diablo, Suyano, and Kill The Buzz.

 From 2 to 3 February 2017, Hardwell made a reworked version of the song "Spaceman" available as a free download for its 5-year anniversary, which included vocals by singer Heather Bright.
 In the year 2012, Hardwell organised a competition for a vocalised version of the song after the instrumental version was released, where at that time Bright sent her winning version to Hardwell.
 His management however, settled on Mitch Crown's "Call Me A Spaceman".
 Since 2015, the common version was available as a free track from Bright's site.

 On 10 February 2017, the song "Go Down Low" by Badd Dimes was premiered on the 300th "Hardwell on Air" episode, and released as an edit by Hardwell on the same day.
 At the Ultra Music Festival on 25 March 2017, Hardwell premiered new productions with Austin Mahone, Maddix, Moksi and Henry Fong.

 On 12 May 2017 Hardwell released his single "Creatures Of The Night" featuring Austin Mahone.
 This track did not represent his typical big room style, but more of the future bass style which was very popular in 2017.
 In his home country, the song entered the official single charts.